-The Danish Girl provides a highly entertaining version of the lives of Gerda and Einar Wegener.
-However, it appears that the book Man into Woman (1933/2004) provides a more accurate assessment of the married couple.
+The movie, The Danish Girl, provides a highly entertaining version of the lives of Gerda and Einar Wegener.
+However, it seems that the book Man into Woman (1933/2004) provides a more accurate assessment of the married couple.
 Differences between the movie version and book version are listed below:

 - The Danish Girl portrays sexual passion between Gerda and Einar/Lili.
 In reality, their relationship was almost purely platonic.